millanek/tutorials/WPSG2022/README.md

 # convert the VCF to the Nexus format:
 vcf2phylip.py -i chr1_no_geneflow_nt.vcf.gz -p --nexus
 ```

-* Next, we start the command line version of PAUP\* to construct a Neighbour-Joining tree.
+Next, we start the command line version of PAUP\* to construct a Neighbour-Joining tree.
 To start PAUP\*, simply type `paup` on the command line.
-The follow the commands below.
+Then follow the commands below.

 ```bash
 # Load the data file in the nexus format: